Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

-Distractors were drawn from the HELMET ~\cite{yen2025helmetevaluatelongcontextlanguage} adaptation of NQ-KILT, using dense retrieval over 2019 Wikipedia with the gte-large-en-v1.5 embedding model ~\cite{zhang2024mgtegeneralizedlongcontexttext}.
-From HELMET’s 100-token chunks, we excluded documents: (1) explicitly labeled as gold evidence and (2) containing the answer string to ensure high semantic similarity without answer leakage.
-This ensured the distractors are lexically and topically aligned with the question, but verifiably devoid of answer content.
+Distractors were drawn from the HELMET~\citep{yen2025helmetevaluatelongcontextlanguage} adaptation of NQ-KILT as 100-token segments.
+We exclude any documents labeled as evidence or containing the answer.
+This ensures distractors remain lexically and topically aligned with the question, but free of the answer.